harshithakashi/deftunes-lakehouse-capstone/README.md

 ## 2. Problem Statement

-DeFtunes needs a reproducible and scalable data pipeline that can:
+DeFtunes is a digital music platform that requires a scalable and reliable data platform to analyze song purchases, user activity, and revenue trends.

+Data is generated from multiple operational sources, including a transactional database and external APIs, and must be ingested, transformed, and modeled to support analytics and reporting use cases.

+The objective of this project is to design and implement an **end-to-end data lakehouse architecture** that:
-- Ingest data from multiple heterogeneous sources
+- Ingests data from heterogeneous sources
-- Process raw data into clean, analytics-ready datasets
-- Support incremental data ingestion
+- Applies transformations using a medallion (Bronze, Silver, Gold) architecture
-- Enforce data quality checks
+- Stores curated data in a query-optimized format
-- Enable business analytics and reporting
-- Be fully automated and orchestrated

-The solution must follow best practices in data engineering and be deployable using Infrastructure as Code.
+- Enables analytics consumption through a structured serving layer

 ---